Area-specific Program Background

 Approximately 200 hours (65 Direct; 40 Supervision)

-Faculty Instructor (Coordinator): Clinic Director or Clinical Faculty
+Faculty Instructor (Coordinator): Practicum Coordinator or Clinical Faculty

 This practicum is intended to provide students with a broad range of experience in psychological assessment and typically occurs in the psychological services department of a school board.
-Under supervision, students are expected to conduct initial interviews, plan assessments, administer a range of tests, score and integrate assessment data, generate preliminary formulations, consider differential diagnoses, and write integrated, informative psychological assessment reports.
-Although the breadth and complexity of cases and level of involvement of students will vary depending on the abilities of the individual student, the client population, and the practicum setting itself, PSYC*7992 students have exposure to a range of presenting problems, including learning, attention, behaviour, social-emotional, developmental, and/or other mental health concerns.
+Under supervision, students are expected to be involved in all aspects of psychological assessment services.
+PSYC*7992 students gain exposure to a range of client populations and presenting problems.
 Typically, students take on between 5 and 6 assessments over the course of a semester depending on the complexity of the cases and depth of the assessments.
 Students may also be involved in consultation or other in-service work.

-This practicum course is taken in the first year of the PhD and is intended to provide extensive support for first psychotherapy cases.
+This practicum course is taken in the first year of the PhD at Maplewoods Centre.
+It is intended to provide extensive support for students working with their first psychotherapy clients.
 The course will foster graduate student training in early therapy skills with a focus on cognitive behaviour therapy (CBT) and will include didactic and experiential components.
-Students will gain competency with the practice of CBT for child and adolescent mental health challenges within the Maplewoods Centre, be exposed to treatment manuals, and undertake at least one ongoing therapy case utilizing a CBT approach.
+Students will gain competency with the practice of CBT for child and adolescent mental health challenges, be exposed to treatment manuals, and undertake at least one ongoing therapy case using a CBT approach.

 This practicum is intended to provide students with in-depth experience in the assessment of and intervention for complex social-emotional and mental health problems.
 Often this practicum takes place in a hospital or community mental health setting.
 On this practicum, students continue to develop assessment, therapy and consultation competencies.
 Most students apply to sites that comprise the Toronto Area Practicum Group.

-The 7996 course is normally taken in PhD Year 3 or 4 and because it is a practicum it can be taken the same year as applying/interviewing for internship.
-This practicum is designed to introduce students to the theory, research, and practice of supervision and consultation in the field of clinical psychology.
+The 7996 course is normally taken in PhD Year 3 or 4 at Maplewoods Centre.
+Because it is a practicum, it can be taken the same year as applying/interviewing for internship.
+This practicum is designed to introduce students to the theory, research, and practice of supervision, consultation, and program evaluation in the field of clinical psychology.
 Students will become familiar with the professional literature relevant to supervision, gain competency with ethical, culturally-competent clinical supervision, and explore their own development as a supervisor.

-For all practica, students should meet with the Clinic Director to identify training objectives and potential practicum sites and to develop a rough plan of activities for the practicum to be finalized in consultation with the on-site practicum supervisor.
-When applying for practica, students should have ready an up-to date curriculum vitae that includes coursework, clinical experience, and research completed and planned for before the practicum begins.
+For all practica, students should meet with the Practicum Coordinator to identify training objectives and potential practicum sites.
+Together, the student and Practicum Coordinator will develop a rough plan of activities for the practicum to be finalized in consultation with the on-site practicum supervisor.
+When applying for external practica, students should have an up-to date curriculum vitae that includes coursework, clinical experience, and research.

 For Practicum II (PSYC*7992), students need to meet with the faculty instructor for this course 4-5 months in advance of placement to review possibilities for placements at different school boards.
-Students should supply a recent CV to the instructor who will initiate contact with the chief psychologist and gain potential matches for students to follow-up on.
-If students are interested in placement with school boards (or other assessment placements) that are part of the Toronto-Area Practicum Group, they will need to apply one year in advance.
+Students should supply a recent CV to the instructor who will initiate contact with the lead psychologist and gain potential matches for students to follow-up on.
+If students are interested in placement with a school board or other agency that is part of the Toronto-Area Practicum Group, they will need to apply one year in advance.

-For Practicum III (PSYC*7993), preparation should begin at least a year in advance, as considerable lead-time is required for some settings.
-Students who are interested in completing a practicum in one of the popular Toronto Area Practicum settings including, CAMH, SickKids, Bloorview Kids Rehabilitation Hospital, Reach Out Centre for Kids, Hamilton Health Sciences, among many other sites, are advised that this group of settings has organized into a Toronto Area Practicum Group with a coordinated application date (usually early February), notification date (usually March) and procedure.
+For Practicum III (PSYC*7993), preparation begins in the Fall of the year before students begin the practicum.
+Students who are interested in completing a practicum in one of the Toronto Area Practicum settings are advised that this group of settings is organized into a Toronto Area Practicum Group with a coordinated application date (usually early February), notification date (usually March), and procedure.
 Reference letters, transcripts and cover letters will be requested when applying for Practicum III.

 Insurance